 1. Line two baking sheets with parchment paper.
 In the bowl of an electric mixer* fitted with the whisk attachment, beat the egg whites until frothy.
 With the mixer on medium-high, add in sugar, a tablespoon at a time.
 When all the sugar is added, whisk in the cream of tartar.

 2. Raise the speed to high, and beat until all the sugar is dissolved (You can test if the sugar is dissolved by either tasting it or rubbing a small amount of the meringue mixture between your fingers.
-If you can still feel little granules of sugar, continue to beat it.).
+If you can still feel little granules of sugar, continue to beat it.) and the meringue forms stiff peaks.
 Whisk in vanilla.

 3. Spoon by heaping tablespoons onto the parchment paper lined baking sheets, or place mixture into a pastry bag fitted with a large star tip and pipe into rosettes onto the parchment lined baking sheets.
 (With the bag straight up and down, start in the center, and pipe the meringue mixture into tight spiral until it is a circle about 3 inches in diameter.)